ro-dhr/Outlook-Exchange-Troubleshooting-Lab/README.md

 ![Message found in Deleted Items](screenshots/ticket04-05-found-in-deleted-items.png)

+Emails shouldn't be immediately put in the Deleted Items folder when sent.
+At first I thought it was a policy/spam issue, but that wouldn't be the case because it would've been in the junk folder or quarantined.
+That narrows it down to an inbox rule placed on her account.

-Reviewing her inbox rules revealed a rule silently moving messages from that sender straight to Deleted Items.
+Reviewing her inbox rules, it showed the rule.
+Moving messages from that sender straight to Deleted Items.

 ![Culprit rule identified](screenshots/ticket04-06-culprit-rule-found.png)

 ### Fix
 Disabled the rule.
+Note: There could be legitimate use for the rule, so instead of deleting it, disabling it is safe.

 ![Rule disabled](screenshots/ticket04-07-rule-disabled.png)